SmolaS/SmolaS/README.md

 - 👋 Hi, I’m @SmolaS
 - 👀 I’m interested in gaming, ww2 history, aviation, military and motorsport.
 - 🌱 I’m currently studying on EiT AGH Cracow.
-- 📫 How to reach me: SmolaS #7745 on Discord.
 - 🎮 Member of AGH Code Industry.
+- 📫 How to reach me:
+  linkedin.com/in/szymonsmoła
+  szymeksmola@gmail.com
+  SmolaS #7745 on Discord

 <!---
 SmolaS/SmolaS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.